Quantifying gliding forces of filamentous cyanobacteria by self-buckling: Results

-To derive the critical self-buckling length, Eq.~\eqref{eq:kirchhoff} can be linearized for two scenarios that lead to the same $\lcrit$: early-time small amplitude buckling and late-time stationary rotation at small and constant curvature~\cite{Fily:JRSI2020}.
-Here we focus on the latter, see supplementary material for the former.
-Scaling $s$ by $L$ and $t$ by $t_0 = L^4\,\eta/B$, a single dimensionless parameter remains, the activity coefficient $k = L^3\,f/B$.
-Seeking stationary rotor solutions $\phi(s,t) = \phi(s) + \omega\, t$, rotating with angular frequency $\omega$, Eq.~\eqref{eq:kirchhoff} reduces to (in scaled units)
+To derive the critical self-buckling length, \eqref{eq:kirchhoff} can be linearized for two scenarios that lead to the same $\lcrit$: early-time small amplitude buckling and late-time stationary rotation at small and constant curvature~\cite{Fily:JRSI2020,chelakkot_flagellar_2014,sekimoto_symmetry_1995}.
+Scaling $s$ by $L$ and $t$ by $t_0 = L^4\,\eta/B$, a single dimensionless parameter remains, the activity coefficient $\Gamma = L^3\,f/B$, reminiscent of the flexure number typically used in statistical physics of active polymers~\cite{Isele-Holder2015,Isele-Holder2016}.
+Seeking stationary rotor solutions $\phi(s,t) = \phi(s) + \omega\, t$, rotating with angular frequency $\omega$, \eqref{eq:kirchhoff} reduces to (in scaled units)~\cite{chelakkot_flagellar_2014,Fily:JRSI2020,sekimoto_symmetry_1995}